kay-is/pub-docs/docs/src/docs/misc/eth.md

 next: false
 ---

-# EthAreum
+# EthAReum

 ## Overview

-EthAreum is a new key derivation protocol that enables the generation of private keys for an Arweave wallet using a signature from an Ethereum wallet.
+EthAReum is a new key derivation protocol that enables the generation of private keys for an Arweave wallet using a signature from an Ethereum wallet.
 This allows users to create an Arweave wallet directly through an Ethereum wallet provider like [MetaMask](https://metamask.io/).

 These generated private keys provide a fully functional Arweave wallet, equipped to perform all standard operations, including holding AR tokens and [Turbo Credits](../turbo/what-is-turbo.md), and uploading data to the Arweave network.

 ## Password

-The EthAreum protocol incorporates a user-generated password in the process of deriving an Arweave wallet from an Ethereum wallet.
+The EthAReum protocol incorporates a user-generated password in the process of deriving an Arweave wallet from an Ethereum wallet.
 This password provides an extra layer of security by contributing additional entropy to the wallet's derivation.
 It also serves as a critical verification step for wallet access.

 For instance, when creating a new account with ArDrive, users are required to set a password for their wallet.
 This password is then used for subsequent logins and for encrypting private uploads.
 The password established during the wallet derivation process on ArDrive will be the same password used for future logins.